Heer79/Journey-Mate-/README.md

 This project is open-source, licensed under the **MIT License**.

 ---
-*Developed with ❤️ by the Journey-Mate team.
+*Developed with ❤️ by Heer Limbachiya.
 Let's make every journey count!*